microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 Here is the format for armor entries (given as column headings on the table below):

 **Size:** This is the physical size of the armor.
 Different classes can only wear specific sizes of armor.
+Similar to armor sizes, different types of shields are only available to certain calsses as well.

 **Cost:** This value is the price for purchasing the armor.